isismd/isismd/README.md

 <br/>

-### Hi :wave:

-I'm Isis Daron, a two-year Front-End developer and Computer Science student.

-🌱 What I'm Currently Working On
+I'm Isis Daron, a Front-End developer and Computer Science student at the Federal University of Mato Grosso.
+I have been in the front-end development world for two years, and for the past six months, I have been working as an Development Intern, primarily utilizing Vue framework.
+Additionally, I actively contribute as a volunteer developer at my university's junior company, where we use React library.

+-`🪐´- Current Focus:

-I'm currently focused on learning Next.js and have experience working with Vue and Angular.
-I also like to venture into the world of Web Design and have a great interest in machine learning algorithms and data analysis.
+I am currently dedicated to enhancing my Front-End skills by delving deeper into JavaScript-based libraries and frameworks (mostly Vue and Next.js).
+I also like to venture into the world of Web Design (check my [Behance](https://www.behance.net/isismd) >ᴗ<) and have a great interest in machine learning algorithms and data analysis.

+-`💌´- How to Reach Me:

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/isisdaron/) or drop me an [email](mailto:daronisism@gmail.com).

 ---

 <div align="center">
   <a href="https://skillicons.dev">